byterubpay/byterub-site/README.md

   * Install Bundler: `gem install bundler`
   * Install Jekyll with all dependencies (run from the project directory): `bundle`

-* GitHub/GitLab: Pretty much everything in Monero is hosted on [GitHub](https://github.com/monero-project) or [getmonero GitLab](https://repo.getmonero.org/users/monero-project/projects) and uses Git as the primary version control system.
+* GitHub/GitLab: Pretty much everything in ByteRub is hosted on [GitHub](https://github.com/byterubpay) or [getmonero GitLab](https://repo.getmonero.org/users/byterubpay/projects) and uses Git as the primary version control system.
 If you're not familiar with how to use Git, you can check out [this tutorial](https://guides.github.com/activities/hello-world/) for a good overview.
 It will take you through pretty much everything you'll need to know to edit the website.
-If you haven't already, register on GitLab and fork the [Monero Website repository](https://repo.getmonero.org/monero-project/monero-site).
+If you haven't already, register on GitLab and fork the [ByteRub Website repository](https://repo.getmonero.org/byterubpay/monero-site).

 *Note: If you're confused, feel free to click other files in the same directory (folder) that you are in for the step that you are on to see some working examples.
 Compare them to the instructions and you should understand better.*